jk-rieck/colormaps_from_palettable/README.md

   plt.colorbar()
   ```

+  Please clone this repository and run the
-  Please see the [example notebook](./examples/example.ipynb) if you want to
+  [example notebook](./examples/example.ipynb) if you want to
   try out all the colormaps.
 (You need
   [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) for that...)